adaptive-democracy/hopeful-path/talks/talk.democracy.md

 yeah people shouldn't vote on things *they don't know or care about*, but they should *be able to* https://www.slowboring.com/p/the-rise-and-importance-of-secret toxic polarization is much likelier a *symptom* of bad systems not the *cause*. it isn't an immutable fact

+in an irrational environment, irrational behavior is rational if the entire political landscape is toxically polarized and all power is assigned in the two party war, you *have* to fight the party war, otherwise you have no voice at all

 a lot of these make a strawman assumption: that "democracy" means everyone personally signs off on every decision. that's not what it means democracy just means weighing each person's *input* the same. that *input* can take dramatically different shapes!